zhihanyang2022/off-policy-continuous-control/README.md

 Table of content

-# Off-policy Continuous Control 🧚‍♂️
+# Off-policy methods for continuous control 🧚‍♂️

 *Minimalistic, well-documented implementation of model-free off-policy deep RL algorithms using PyTorch.*